 International Studies Academy is an alternative academic public high school, specializing in multicultural education and international studies.
 The knowledge, skills and attitudes necessary to live in a global community are promoted in this small, intimate learning community.
 WritersCorps works in many classrooms at ISA and also runs a lunchtime open mic series in the school library.

 Oasis for Girls is a center for girls and young women ages 11 to 24 that provides interdisciplinary programming that builds on each step of the way through a girl’s development.
 Opportunities for growth exist through its Arts and Arts Education, Leadership Development and Life Skills Education programs.
-Through a partnership with Oasis and with Intersection for the Arts, WritersCorps teachers the Arts program.
+Through a partnership with Oasis, WritersCorps teaches the CREATE arts program.